 The rules and guidelines of the Clinic Manual are binding on all persons referred to therein.
+(Included w.e.f.
+1996/01)

 4.9 SPECIAL TESTS AND CONDONEMENT

 A special test may be granted by the relevant service or programme Head of Department / Head of Programme, to a student who has been prevented from taking a test: